Building / consuming alpine Linux packages inside containers and images

 apk add reposerve

-You can test the upload functionality by posting a package (aaudit-0.7.2-r2.apk
+You can test the upload functionality by posting a package (aaudit-0.7.2-r2.apk) we will

 preliminarily download from the official alpine repository.
 Exit the container and execute directly